 The Crane Fly Revealed

-Your Real Allies in the War on Mosquitoes
+Who Are Your Real Allies in the War on Mosquitoes?

 Burns Pest Elimination Is Your Greatest Weapon

-Mosquitoes aren’t just annoying—they’re capable of spreading serious diseases that affect humans and animals.
+Mosquitoes aren’t just annoying; they’re also capable of spreading serious diseases that affect humans and animals.
 When your mosquito problem gets out of control, it’s time to call our experts and schedule reliable, professional pest control service.
-At Burns, we know how to manage even the heaviest infestations, and we can help you identify and eliminate conditions that encourage mosquito breeding.
+At Burns Pest Elimination, we know how to manage even the heaviest infestations, and we can help you identify and eliminate conditions that encourage mosquito breeding.
 With Burns on the case, Phoenix and Tucson mosquitoes don’t stand a chance.
-Visit us online to schedule service today.
+Schedule Arizona pest control services online today.